flexera-public/cmdb/README.md

 For this reason, any YAML file that defines an "ambiguous" key name will cause an error at initialization time.
 To avoid ambiguous key names, think of your YAML file as a tree and remember that _leaf nodes must define data_ and _internal nodes must define structure_.

-## Network Data Sources

-TODO: add support for etcd or similar